steven2358/kmbox/README.md

 The name of each function uses the prefix `km_` to minimize interference with other toolboxes.
 Usage of each function is specified in the function file itself.

-Most algorithms have a corresponding demonstration file in the "demo" folder that bears the suffix "_demo".
-These programs can be executed without setting any additional parameters.
+Most algorithms have a corresponding demonstration file in the "demo" folder that starts with "km_demo".
+These are scripts that can be executed without setting any additional parameters.

 The code uses the following conventions:
 - For data matrices, data is stored and accessed in row format: each data point is a row in the data matrix.